 Additionally, make it a priority to step up your blogging game too.
 Blogging is the next level of social media success.
 If you have your own blog, great!
 You can start reaching out and creating cross blogging relationships with potential site partners and seeing if they’d to swap blog posts with you once a month.
 You write something for their site, and they write something for yours.
 It doubles your audience, and you’re gaining another business relationship in the process.

-If you don’t have your own blog, 2014 is the perfect time to create one.
+If you don’t have your own blog, now is the perfect time to start one.
 Start by posting tips and advice on areas you have extensive expertise in, highlights on your team members, and gradually expand to blogging about topical things going on in your industry.

 3. Figure out what works for you (pay attention to ROI).